 What Is Hurricane Insurance?

-The first thing to understand when insuring your property against hurricane damage is that there’s no such thing as “hurricane insurance.”
-Protection against hurricanes really comes from two different forms of insurance: flood insurance and wind insurance.
-Homeowners insurance typically protects your home against most forms of damage, but it’s important to note that if you live in an area that’s especially prone to flooding and excessive wind (the two ways that hurricanes cause damage), you’ll more often than not be required to get separate coverage for these problem causers.
+The first thing to understand when insuring your property against hurricane damage is that there’s actually no such thing as “hurricane insurance.”
+Protection against hurricanes really comes from two different forms of insurance: flood insurance and windstorm insurance.

 Although special hurricane coverage is only required for people who live in areas affected by these hazards, it benefits everyone.
 The government doesn’t need to spend as much money in order to provide assistance in the actual rebuild of these areas.